 Increased productivity is key to operating a successful small business.
-Advances in technology and changing customer expectations has created a need for higher productivity for businesses.
-Canadian entrepreneurs not only have to compete with their North American counterparts but also with companies in countries such as China and Indian where labour costs are a fraction of what they are here.
+Advances in technology and changing customer expectations have created a need for higher productivity for businesses.
+Canadian entrepreneurs not only have to compete with their North American counterparts , but also with companies in countries such as China and India where labour costs are a fraction of what they are here.

 Here are some key strategies that can help you increase your small business’ productivity: